-If you’re a homebuyer searching for homes online, you may find yourself interested in homes that are labeled “Active contingent,” but what are the specifics regarding that contingency?
-What does active contingent mean?
+If you’re a homebuyer searching for homes online, you may find yourself falling for properties that are labeled “Active contingent,” but do you know what that means?

 There are many different types of contingencies, but here are some of the most common scenarios.

-If a home is listed as “Active, subject to inspection,” the buyer and seller have signed a purchase agreement (contract), but the buyer is allowed to cancel the deal if the buyer does not like the results of the home inspection.
-Usually these inspections take place a few days after the purchase agreement is signed.
-The contingency is removed after the buyer is satisfied with the inspection results.
+Contingent, subject to inspection: The buyer and seller have signed a purchase agreement (contract), but the buyer is allowed to cancel the deal if the buyer does not like the results of the home inspection.
+Usually, these inspections take place a few days after the purchase agreement is signed.

-If a listing is contingent upon the sale of another property, the buyer and seller have signed a purchase agreement, but the buyer is allowed to cancel if the buyer's own home does not sell.
+Contingent, sale of another property: The buyer and seller have signed a purchase agreement, but the buyer is allowed to cancel if the buyer's own home does not sell.
 This may be critical for the buyer, who is protected against having to buy before they have sold their current home.
-If another offer is received, the seller may call the contingency — which means the contingency needs to be immediately met or the offer is cancelled — and the buyer may lose the deal if they cannot get their home sold within a short period of time.
+But the seller may call the contingency — which happens, often if the seller receives another offer — and the buyer may lose the deal if they cannot get their home sold within a short period of time.
 Likewise, a seller may list their home for sale contingent upon finding a new home.

-When the sale of a property is subject to statutory right of rescission, the buyer and seller have signed a purchase agreement, but the buyer has a limited period of time to cancel the contract under a state law that provides a rescission period.
-For the purchase of condos, townhomes, or cooperatives, the rescission period allows for review of additional documents.
+Contingent, subject to statutory right of rescission: The buyer and seller have signed a purchase agreement, but the buyer has a limited period of time to cancel the contract under a state law that provides a rescission period for the purchase of condos, townhomes, or cooperatives.

-Can I tour a home that’s listed as active contingent?
+Can I tour a home that’s listed as contingent?

 Technically, yes.
-But not all sellers may be interested in having buyers in their home after they’ve accepted a purchase agreement.
+But not all sellers will be interested in having buyers in their home after they’ve accepted a purchase agreement.

-I’m sick of falling for houses that are contingent.
-How can I exclude them in my search?
+I’m tired of falling for houses that are contingent.
+How can I exclude them from my search?

-In that case, you want to limit your search to homes with a “For sale” listing status.
-When searching on edinarealty.com or our mobile search tools, you can filter by status to include or exclude listings that are:
+In that case, you’ll want to limit your search to homes with a “For Sale” or “Coming Soon” listing status.
+When searching on EdinaRealty.com or our mobile app, you can filter by status to include or exclude listings that are: